Ready Jet Go!

-Ready Jet Go! is a computer-animated educational children's television series produced by Wind Dancer Films.
-The series aired new episodes on PBS Kids from February 15, 2016 to May 6, 2019, although re-runs continue to this day.
-It was created by animator and Hey Arnold! creator Craig Bartlett, and is produced in cooperation with NASA's Jet Propulsion Laboratory.
-The show teaches science and astronomy.
+Ready Jet Go! is an American animated educational children's television series created by Craig Bartlett and produced by Wind Dancer Films that aired on PBS Kids from February 15, 2016, to May 6, 2019.
+Produced in cooperation with NASA's Jet Propulsion Laboratory, the show teaches science and astronomy.

 The show is aimed at children ages 3 to 8.
 On August 17, 2016, PBS Kids announced the renewal of the series for a second season, which premiered on April 2, 2018.